 128. Had your picture in the newspaper.
 I don't photograph well but at least they weren't mug shots.

+129. Changed someone’s mind about something you care deeply about.
 I hope so, it's part of what I do in the real world.

 130. Gone back to school. (not grad school)